Concavity properties of extensions of the parallel volume: The -concavity of the parallel -volume

-Now we study the problem~A in dimension $n \geq 2$.
-It was shown in \cite{nous} that the Costa-Cover conjecture \ref{theo:1.1} is false in dimension $n \geq 2$, and thus the answer to Problem~A is negative in general.
-Let us recall the counterexample in the following remark: \\
+Now we turn to the study of Problem~1 in dimension $n \geq 2$.
+It was shown in \cite{nous} that the Costa-Cover conjecture is false in dimension $n \geq 2$, and thus the answer to Problem~1 is negative in general.
+Let us recall the counterexample.